easybill/serverdensity-udp-agent/readme.md

 ## Installing

+### linux64
-go to the releases tab and download the latest binary.
+Go to the releases tab and download the latest binary.

+### OSX
+clone the repository and run `cargo build --release`

 ## Running the Agent

-severdensity_udpserver can read the serverdensity configurationfile. if the agent is already installed on your system you can simply run:
+The Udp-Server can read the serverdensity agent config file. if the agent is already installed on your system you can simply run:

 ```